adobe/aquarium-bait/README.md

 This script will automatically create the not-existing images in out directory.
 You can specify the packer yml files as arguments to build the specific images.
 Also you can put `DEBUG=1` env var to tell builder to ask in case of any issue happening during the build.

-Also the builder supports `screenshot-packer` during the build process, you just need to build or place binary into `screenshot-packer` directory and run the build script.

 ### 4. Run pack of the images